 Picnic & day-use facilities

-A kitchen shelter with electricity is reservable online or by calling (888) CAMPOUT or (888) 226-7688.
-This shelter is built of logs and provides a wood stove, sink, and eight picnic tables, accommodating a maximum of 50 people.
+The CCC Kitchen Shelter at the Bowl and Pitcher is is reservable online or by calling (888) CAMPOUT or (888) 226-7688.
+This shelter is built of logs, has electricity and provides a wood stove, sink, and six picnic tables, accommodating a maximum of 60 people.

 55 miles of hiking trails